rickmeerwaldt/SPARQLmashup/README.md

 - two songs with the same tempo
 - tracks from those songs that are going to be used in the mashup

-See queries.pdf for all queries that are required for making a mashup
+<i>See queries.pdf for all queries that are required for making a mashup</i>

 ## Making a mashup by means of an example
 For a step by step generation of a MIDI Linked Data mashup see example